 - The shaded area of land showing encroachment, if any.

-- Existing water bunds, bore-wells, electrical poles, telephone poles, approach road, temporary roads, hutments, existing trees with details. (g type, height, diameter, etc.)
+- Existing water bunds, bore wells, electrical poles, telephone poles, approach roads, temporary roads, hutments, and existing trees with details. (g type, height, diameter, etc.)

 - Existing walls.

 - Any disputed boundaries.

 To begin with, the temporary benchmark (T.B.M.) of R.L.
 Say 100.000 should be fixed at a convenient place at the site.
 This T.B.M. is then shifted to other convenient places to facilitate leveling work.